Choose Your Automotive Engine Rebuild Help Topic Below

 Oil consumption is the loss of motor oil; even though there are no significant external oil leaks.
 It can be caused by worn valve guides; dried valve guide seals, stuck oil control rings, or excessive cylinder to piston clearance.

 The most common symptom of excessive oil clearances; is an awful knock coming from the engine.
 Low oil pressure is also a symptom of excessive oil clearances, but is less common.
+As a result, automotive engine failure, has many warning signs.

 Is it worth it to rebuild or repair my engine?
+What if I plan to sell my car?

 So, Most of the time it comes down to a personal choice.
 There are cases where it’s an easy decision.
 If the car is 20 years old with 300,000 miles on it and is falling apart at the seams; then it’s pretty obvious it makes no sense to fix it.
 If the car is 5 years old and in good shape it’s definitely worth fixing.
 Most of the cars that need engines fall somewhere in-between.

 Our best advice is to have a full vehicle inspection done; before having the engine repaired; then consider the total projected cost of the engine plus any needed maintenance and repairs.
-Keep in mind that there is some uncertainty in buying a used car even if you have it inspected.
-Remember to include financing costs and full coverage insurance when thinking about a new car.

 So my car will be like new, right?